K

 Project isolation

 Projects act as boundaries.
-A Teammate invited to Project A cannot see monitors, status pages, or integrations in Project B. This makes projects a good way to separate:
+A team member invited to Project A cannot see monitors, status pages, or integrations in Project B. This makes projects a good way to separate:

 • Different clients (each client gets their own project)